maptv/decalendar/docs/decalendar.md

-`Dek 36` covers the transition from the current year to the next.
-After the last day of the current year, the negative day number of the current year becomes the positive day number of the next year.
-This means that the `Dek 36` portion of the table above could be used for a few days of the New Year instead of immediately switching to `Dek 0`.
+`Dek 36` serves as the bridge from the current year to the next.
+Towards the end of the year, it is convenient to use the negative day number.
+After the last day of the year, `Day -1`, the negative day number of the current year becomes the positive day number of the next year.
+The first and last days of the year, `Day 0` and `Day -1`, are always days off from work or school in the `Decalendar` system. `Day 0` is the New Year's Day (`Day 0`) holiday and Day -1 can either be Leap Day (`Day 365`), which is also a holiday, or Day 364, which is a regular day off.

+It is is convenient to use the negative day towards the This means that we could use the `Dek 36` portion of the table above for a few days of the New Year instead of immediately switching to `Dek 0`.

 use the right half of the table above The last `Fourday` of the year (`Day 364`) combines with the New Year's Day (`Day 0`) holiday to form a buffer of 2 rest days between a common year and the subsequent year.
 When transitioning from a leap year, there are 3 consecutive rest days thanks to the Leap Day (`Day 365`) holiday.
 With these two holidays, there 110 days off in common years and 111 in leap years.